-Radiation monitoring devices (dosimeters) are provided by contract with Radiation Detection Company, INC. Students pay for this service annually through a voucher system in the College Bookstore.
+Radiation monitoring devices (dosimeters) are provided by contract with Radiation Detection Company, INC. Students pay for this service annually.
 Students may not participate in clinical education without this monitoring device.

 Program policies regarding radiation protection of the student and his/her co-workers in the clinical affiliate are as follow: